 Broad ligament fibroids simulating ovarian masses.
 A: Axial T2-weighted MRI shows left broad ligament fibroid (f) adjacent to the left ovary (o).
 B: On the right, another broad ligament fibroid (f) is adjacent to the right ovary (o).
 On pelvic bimanual physical examination, and on transabdominal ultrasonography (not shown), these fibroids could not be distinguished from ovarian masses.

 Three-dimensional ultrasound (3DUS) has been more extensively utilized in clinical practice (see also Chapter 49).
 3DUS offers volumetric imaging with reconstruction in any imaging plane, thereby minimizing operator dependence.
 A more accurate and reproducible volume data set enables precise tumor volume measurements that can be used to assess response to therapy and the need for intervention with recurrence, or to guide biopsies.
-Although the larger data sets ...
+Although the larger data sets require additional ...